GB Group (UK)

 GBG is an identity verification, location intelligence and fraud prevention company.
-GBG offers software and data that help organizations validate and verify the identity and location of their customers.
+GBG sells software and data that help organizations validate and verify the identity and location of their customers.
 GBG products are built on data obtained from over 200 global partners.
-GBG focuses on innovative technology for location intelligence, fraud detection and identity verification.
-GBG can verify the identity of 4.4 billion people globally.
+GBG focuses on technology for location intelligence, fraud detection and identity verification.

 History

 GBG was established in 1989 initially as GB Mailing Systems, to exploit the market for postcode and address information.
 In addition to software products, GB Mailing Systems also provided bureau services relating to postcodes, names, addresses and other information.
 In the late 1990s the company changed its name to GB Information Management and in July 1999, was acquired by Phonelink, a company founded by Trevor Burke.
 At the time of acquisition, GB Information Management had a turnover of 6.9 million GBP, an operating profit of 1 million GBP and employed approximately 80 people in Chester, United Kingdom.

-On 1 April 2000, the company changed its name from Phonelink plc to TelMe.com plc in response to the success of their early Tel-Me application.
+On 1 April 2000, the company changed its name from Phonelink Plc to TelMe.com Plc.
 In February 2004, the company changed its name to GB Group as part of a movement to distinguish itself from its previous travel interests.
 In 2006 the company launched an international identity verification service covering 21 countries.
 In 2011 GB Group moved to a listing on the London Stock Exchange Alternative Investment Market.
 In 2015 GB Group re-branded to "GBG" for ease of international recognition.
 This reflected a desire to pursue international growth.
 In 2019 GBG international revenues increased to represent 57% of revenues from 35%.

+On 19 January 2020, the Sunday Times reported that "betting companies have been given access to an educational database containing names, ages and addresses of 28 million children and students in one of the biggest breaches of government data."